-UPA, HFA & UPSM campuses have active and engaged parent communities.
+UPA, UPAD & UPSM campuses have active and engaged parent communities.

 Learn more about our campus policies and how you can play an active role in your student’s educational career at University Prep Schools.